 Visitors are escorted at all times within LA offices and security passes are required for access by authorised personnel.
+Our premises are monitored by CCTV.
 Sensitive areas of the premises (e.g. server rooms) are off-limits to all but authorised personnel.
-Access to secured areas is controlled via a security badge system and camera monitored by LA’s 24-hour Network Operations Centre.
+Access to secured areas is controlled via a security badge system.

 Sensitive areas where client data is stored, electronically transmitted, or processed are protected by fire detection and suppression, electronic water leak detection, and temperature and humidity controls.
 We maintain UPS and generator back-up power supplies as well as secondary communications channels.

 We evaluate prospective suppliers based on our requirements.
-Risks associated with the use of any IT supplier for our critical operations are fully analysed and assessed and prior to instructing any (vendor) we enter into an NDA with them as appropriate.
-All due diligence records created when establishing the (vendor) relationship, including the risk rating, are maintained.
+Risks associated with the use of any IT supplier for our critical operations are fully analysed and assessed and prior to instructing any (vendor), we enter into an NDA with them as appropriate.
+All due diligence records created when establishing the (vendor) relationship are maintained.

 A centralised and secured architecture provides the foundation for our Business Continuity Plan and Disaster Recovery strategy which aims to allow us to continue to serve our clients in the event of a disaster or other business interruption.
 A business impact analysis is conducted on an annual basis to ensure proper prioritisation of continuity, recovery, and resumption activities based on defined objects like recovery time objective and recovery point objective.

-We have both a Business Continuity Plan for each of our offices and a separate IT Disaster Recovery Plan that is part of our overall Business Continuity Plan.
-LA’s business recovery strategy includes systems and procedures that allow us to prevent and mitigate potential interruption in our ability to deliver services to clients, such as emergency communication systems, global and local emergency teams.
+We have both a Business Continuity Plan which covers all of our offices and a separate IT Disaster Recovery Plan that is part of our overall Business Continuity Plan.
+LA’s business recovery strategy includes systems and procedures that allow us to prevent and mitigate potential interruption in our ability to deliver services to clients, such as emergency communication systems and local emergency teams.

-LA has an internal team which advises us on current and upcoming legal and regulatory requirements and who monitor our compliance with our legal and regulatory obligations.
+LA has an internal team that advises us on current and upcoming legal and regulatory requirements and who monitors our compliance with our legal and regulatory obligations.